Published January 10, 2026

 How to Apply

-1. Develop emotional awareness: Pay attention to your emotions and how they affect your interactions with others.
+1. Develop emotional awareness: Learn to recognize and name your emotions, understand what triggers them, and see how they affect your behavior and communication in relationships.

-8. Create emotional safety: Foster an environment where both people feel safe expressing emotions without judgment.
+5. Create emotional safety: Build an environment where both partners feel safe expressing emotions without fear of judgment, criticism, or rejection.
+This requires consistent supportive responses over time.

 How to Understand Others